mukund47/ClownYourBoss/README.md

 1. **Auto-elevation**: Checks for admin privileges and automatically elevates if needed
 2. **Startup persistence**: Adds itself to Windows Registry for auto-start
 3. **Input blocking**: Captures all keyboard input and suppresses it
-4. **Trackpad disable**: Uses PowerShell to disable trackpad hardware
-5. **Focus locking**: Maintains window focus and triggers restart on focus loss
+4. **Focus locking**: Maintains window focus and triggers restart on focus loss
-6. **Visual countdown**: Displays a fake "error collection" percentage
+5. **Visual countdown**: Displays a fake "error collection" percentage

 ## Important Notes